TruptiAShetty/Devlop/jenkins/README.md

                      terraform plan
     12) For the saving plan of terraform what are going to create we will use a command terraform plan -out=tf.plan
-    13) after exceuting the above coomand we can see the file name "tf.plan" as been created . we will read the content of the tf.plan by using nelow command. terraform show tf.plan
+    13) after executing the above command we can see the file name "tf.plan" as been created . we will read the content of the tf.plan by using below command. terraform show tf.plan
     14) Terraform apply command is used to create or introduce changes to real infrastructure.
 By default, apply scans the current working directory for the configuration and applies the changes appropriately. terraform apply